ankushchhabra02/wysiwyg-builder/README.md

 ## Modern WYSIWYG Website Builder

-A drag‑and‑drop canvas to compose simple web layouts, edit rich text, and export a single HTML file that matches the canvas.
+A simple web-based WYSIWYG (What You See Is What You Get) web page builder inspired by WordPress and Wix.
+The builder should allow users to create a basic web page layout by dragging and dropping components, editing text, and previewing the final layout.

-### Features
+## Features

 - Drag & drop blocks: Text, Image, Button, Card, Video
 - Move/resize with snap‑to‑grid and corner handles